acoppes/acoppes/site/_drafts/temp-endofyear2024.markdown

 Finally I was able to join [a twitter's trend](https://x.com/arielsan/status/1844013314910855450) and [that got me like 300 more](https://x.com/arielsan/status/1844741963360125214), to be currently around 1.3k wishlists in total.

-At the end of the year there was a Game Development SUMMIT here in Uruguay named [LevelUY](https://www.leveluy.com/), where Concurso Nacional de Videojuegos (Uruguayan Game Development Contest) is hosted, and I decided to submit Ship Miner to it without much expectation since the game wasn't ready to compete.
-To my surprise, it got the [2024 Innovation Award](https://x.com/arielsan/status/1857859473848852972) [:scream:](https://tenor.com/view/omg-wow-really-surprised-feeling-it-gif-7779152694414443637).
+At the end of the year there was a Game Development SUMMIT here in Uruguay named [LevelUY](https://www.leveluy.com/), where Concurso Nacional de Videojuegos (Uruguayan Game Development Contest) is hosted, and I decided to submit Ship Miner without much expectation.
+To my surprise, it got the [2024 Innovation Award](https://x.com/arielsan/status/1857859473848852972) [:scream:](https://tenor.com/view/omg-wow-really-surprised-feeling-it-gif-7779152694414443637) and I couldn't be more happy about it.

 <div class="post-image">
   <img src="/assets/2024review/conaviaward.jpg" width="50%"/>
+  <span>I was happy, I swear, I just couldn't smile so much for the photo xD</span>
 </div>

 In September, I applied for a [government competitive grant](https://www.gub.uy/ministerio-industria-energia-mineria/comunicacion/noticias/abrio-convocatoria-videojuegos-2024) to help Ship Miner development.
 The grant is a total of around 30k for each project and only two are selected.
 That could make a big difference for me but I understand there is a lot of competition so I have low expectations, not sure when the results will be announced.